fahaad-abbadi/portfolio-site/README.md

 # `portfolio-site`

-> A crisp, performant, and modular portfolio built with React + Tailwind — because you're not here to impress *everyone*, just the right ones.
+> A React-based portfolio showcasing my bio, experience, projects, and design skills with a focus on clarity and structure.

 ---

-## 📁 Project Structure (Clean AF™)
+## 📁 Project Structure

 ```
 src/